eloyz/mockevent/README.md

 </script>
 ```

-* `url`: The relative or absolute URL can go here.
-If you choose to use a relative URL, it's prepended with your current host (e.g. `http://example.com/`).
-If you provide a `namespace`, then the `namespace` is prepended.
-* `namespace`: The baseURL that is prepended to the `url` value.
-Sidenote: will probably rename to `baseURL` in the near future.
+* `url`: The relative URL for your Server Sent Event API.
+This is the URL we will subscribe to via `EventSource`.
 * `setInterval`: Miliseconds to wait before sending the next event/response.
 * `responses`: A list of event/responses to send and the order in which to send them.
     - `name`: Server Sent Events can have a name that you directly subscribe to in case you want to handle that name differently.
 In the above example we require you to subscribe to 3 different names `first_tweet`, `tweet`, and `last_tweet`.
 Making it easier to provide your logic on the client side.
 Maybe you want to do some initializing when the first tweet comes in so you put that logic in the that handler.
 Maybe you want to tear down some logic or disconnect for the URL on the last tweet.
 The point is that you can make and subscribe to as many names as you want to make your logic easier to write and undertand.